 have noticed a broken link or have spotted an error please e-mail firstname.lastname@example.org

-This website was updated on 21 April 2016.
-The following items have been changed: News about A48 planned closure.
+This website was updated on 26 May 2016.
+The following items have been changed: News and Updates on Home page.

 Woolaston on Facebook

 Keep up to date with village happenings click the links below for Facebook pages

 There is going to be a planned road closure at Keynsham Lane from Tuesday 30th August

 2016 until Thursday 1st September 2016 18:00.
 There is a copy of the map showing

 The location on Google Maps is 51.693412, -2.608546 (as far as I can tell).
 The blockage